nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * 3a1.
 The prompt message disappears and CAP5BUDDY does not archive the task.

   Use case ends.

   *{More to be added}*

+## General feature use cases

+**Use case: Undo previous command**

+  **MSS**
+  1. User requests to undo previous command.
+  2. CAP5BUDDY undoes the previous command.

+  Use case ends.

+  **Extensions**

+  * 2a.
+There are no commands to undo.

+    * CAP5BUDDY shows an error message.

+      Use case resumes at step 1.

+**Use case: Redo undone command**

+  **MSS**
+  1. User requests to redo most recent undone command.
+  2. CAP5BUDDY redoes the undone command.

+  Use case ends.

+  **Extensions**

+  * 2a.
+There are no commands to redo.

+    * CAP5BUDDY shows an error message.

+      Use case resumes at step 1.

+**Use case: UC01 Add a new Module**

+**MSS**

+1. User wants to add a new module to track.
+2. User enters the command for adding a module: `add [module name/code]`
+3. CAP5BUDDY adds the module into storage and display the success message.

+*{More to be added}*

+**Use case: UC02 - Delete a module**

+**MSS**

+1. User requests to show all the existing modules.
+2. CAP5BUDDY displays a list of the modules.
+3. User wants to delete a specific module from the list.
+4. User enters the command for module deletion: `delete [module name/code]`
+4. CAP5BUDDY deletes that module from the list.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends here.

+* 3a.
+The given index is invalid or does not exist.

+  * 3a1.
+CAP5BUDDY displays an error message.

+    Use case resumes at step 2.

+*{More to be added}*

+**Use case: UC03 - Edit a module**

+**MSS**

+1. User requests to show all the existing modules.
+2. CAP5BUDDY displays all the modules in a list.
+3. User wants to edit a specific module from the list.
+4. User enters the new information for that module.
+5. CAP5BUDDY overwrites the existing information of that module.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends here.

+* 3a.
+The given index is invalid or does not exist.

+  * 3a1.
+CAP5BUDDY displays an error message.

+    Use case resumes at step 2.

+* 4a.
+The new information is empty

+  * 4a1.
+CAP5BUDDY display an error message.

+  Use case resumes at step 2.

+  *{More to be added}*